The School of Creatology

 Stream 1.
 The State of Being Creative

-Uncovering creativity’s nature and power and its nature and power within us, including what it is, what it does, how it does it, and what it gives.
+We uncover the power and nature of creativity itself, as well as the nature and power of creativity within ourselves.
+We explore what creativity is, what it does, how it does it, and what it gives.

 Stream 2.
 The Way of Creativity

-Experiencing how we live and learn through creativity as we follow our own lights, develop our processes alongside our creative capabilites and practices, and see our creative outcomes reach new heights… walking our creative way.
+We experience how we live and learn through creativity as we follow our own creative lights, develop our processes alongside our creative capabilities and practices, and see our creative outcomes reach new heights… walking our creative way.

 Stream 3.
 The Co-Creative Culture

-Discovering the elements of a co-creative culture, the roles creativity and co-creative practices play, how groups go beyond where they have been before, and a group’s power to create change.
+We discover the elements of a co-creative culture, the roles creativity and co-creative capabilities and practices play, how groups go beyond where they have been before, and a group’s power to create change.

 Summary

-This first stream focuses upon the nature and power of creativity and its nature and power in us.
+This first stream focuses upon the power and nature of creativity, and its nature and power in us.

 Summary

-This middle stream focuses upon creativity’s journey as we build upon our capabilites & practices.
+This middle stream focuses upon creativity’s journey as we develop our creative processes, creative capabilities, and creative practices.

-With our living journeys in mind, we explore:
+With our questions and quests in mind, we explore our:

 Summary